Dust Mite Covers for Indoor Allergy Relief

 An allergic reaction to their droppings will produce asthma like symptoms causing excess mucous, sneezing, and congestion.
 These symptoms can cause other health issues to develop so it is much safer to deal with the underlying issue of these bugs to help in clearing up indoor air pollutants.
 Sleep safe.

-Indoor Air is Often 5 Times More Polluted Than Outdoor Air
+Indoor Air is Often up to 5 Times More Polluted Than Outdoor

 Symptoms of an Allergy Caused by Indoor Allergens